EssesDev/psg_video_navigator/README.md

 A desktop application to navigate AVI/MP4 videos frame-by-frame and simulate mouse clicks at configurable screen coordinates.
 Built with Python, Tkinter, OpenCV, and PyAutoGUI, it is designed for cross-platform use (Windows, Ubuntu, macOS) with a focus on Polysomnography (PSG) video analysis or similar use cases.
 This project showcases backend development skills, MVC, and SOLID principles for a maintainable codebase.

 ## Features
-- **Video Navigation**: Load AVI/MP4 videos and navigate statically (no playback) with buttons to jump forward/backward by 30 minutes, or to the start/end of the video.
+- **Video Navigation**: Load AVI/MP4 videos and navigate statically (no playback) with buttons to jump forward/backward by 30 seconds, or to the start/end of the video.
+- **Slice Navigation**: Display current slice number (30-second intervals) and jump to a specific slice via input.
-- **Mouse Click Simulation**: Trigger mouse clicks at user-defined (x, y) screen coordinates via buttons, with specific clicks tied to navigation actions.
+- **Mouse Click Simulation**: Trigger mouse clicks at user-defined (x, y) screen coordinates via buttons ("1", "2", "3", "R" for reset), with specific clicks tied to navigation actions.
 Clicks are performed without moving the cursor permanently.
 - **Configurable Clicks**: Set click coordinates by capturing a mouse click on the screen or manually entering (x, y) values through a Settings menu.
+- **Lock/Unlock**: Toggle lock state with a button to enable/disable interactions (extendable).
 - **Cross-Platform**: Runs natively on Windows, with easy extension to Ubuntu and macOS using PyInstaller for standalone executables.
 - **Open-Source**: Built with MIT/Apache-licensed libraries, ensuring no licensing issues for deployment.
 - **Menu Bar**: Includes File (Load Video, Exit), Settings (Configure Clicks), and Help (About) menus for improved usability.
 - **Responsive Video Display**: Video frames adapt to window size, displayed in a bordered frame, with a minimum window size of 400x300 pixels.
 - **Always On Top**: Application window remains in the foreground for user convenience.
+- **Version Display**: Shows version 1.0.0 in the bottom-right corner.

 ## Requirements
 - Python 3.10+ (tested on 3.11.7)